AmpersandJS/ampersand-array-input-view/README.md

     label: 'App Name',
     // Optional placeholder attribute
     placeholder: 'My Awesome App',
-    // optinal intial value if it has one
+    // optional intial value if it has one
     value: ['hello'],
-    // optional, this is the that will be
+    // optional, this is the element that will be
     // replaced by this view.
 If you don't
     // give it one, it will create one.
     el: document.getElementByID('field'),